Gov. Abbott is in Houston to address voting integrity despite low instances of fraud last November

-Abbott is speaking from the office of State Sen. Paul Bettencourt, R-Houston, this morning.
+Abbott spoke from the office of State Sen. Paul Bettencourt, R-Houston, this morning

-The event is being streamed live in the video player above.
-You can also watch it from ABC13 on your favorite streaming devices, like Roku, FireTV, AppleTV and GoogleTV.
-Just search "ABC13 Houston."

 Despite Texas Republicans retaining control of the state senate and house, not to mention the Texas Congressional delegation remaining in the GOP majority, the party has voiced concerns over the security of ballots cast from this past November.